bbcmicrobit/micropython/docs/tutorials/io.rst

 We've made a very simple metronome!

-.. footer:: The image of the pizeo speaker is CC BY-NC-SA 3.0 from https://www.sparkfun.com/products/7950
+.. footer:: The image of the pizeo buzzer is CC BY-NC-SA 3.0 from https://www.flickr.com/photos/tronixstuff/4821350094